Azure-Samples/ms-identity-blazor-server/WebApp-graph-user/Call-MSGraph/README-Incremental.md

 Open the project in your IDE (like Visual Studio or Visual Studio Code) to configure the code.

-1. Open `blazorserver-calls-MS-graph\appsettings.json` file and copy the details from the previous chapter's `WebApp-OIDC\MyOrg\blazorserver-singleOrg\appsettings.json` file.
+1. Open `blazorserver-calls-MS-graph\appsettings.json` file and copy the keys from "AzureAd" section of previous chapter's `WebApp-OIDC\MyOrg\blazorserver-singleOrg\appsettings.json` file.
 1. Find the app key `ClientSecret` and replace the existing value with the key you saved during the creation of the `WebApp-blazor-server` app, in the Azure portal.

 ## Running the sample